containrrr/watchtower/README.md

 # Attention

 This is a fork of the popluar (but unfortunately unmaintained) project [v2tec/watchtower](https://github.com/v2tec/watchtower).
 This fork also includes a few of the unmerged pull requests.
+The goal is to revive the development of the project and make sure - in the long run - that it's maintained well through multiple maintainers.

 # Watchtower